canalplus/rx-player/API.md

 - `"audioBitrateChange", int`: changes in audio bitrate
 - `"videoBitrateChange", int`: changes in video bitrate
 - `"fullscreenChange", bool`: changes in fullscreen state
-- `"error", Error TBD`: asynchronous error in playback.
+- `"error", Error`: asynchronous error that was fatal to playback
+- `"warning", Error`: asynchronous error that was not fatal to playback

 #### `removeEventListener(event, func)`